From Nelsons Kitchen

 • Cook for about 2 minutes in one side, turn and cook for another minute or two.

-• Watch your fire as you cook the steaks so that you pan does not become too hot or too cold.
+• Watch the intensity of the fire as you cook the steaks so that the pan does not become too hot or too cold.

-• If you are preparing a large amount of steaks, as you finish each batch you can place them in a warmed plate in a 200 F oven, until you have finished them all.
+• If you are preparing a large amount of steaks, as you finish each batch you can place on a wire rack over a rimmed baking sheet them in a 200 F oven, until you have finished them all.